olmom/twist/README.md

 # twist

 This repository contains the reproducible code for the generation of data, analysis and figures in the manuscript "Are circadian amplitudes and periods correlated?
 A new twist in the story" ([preprint](https://www.biorxiv.org/content/10.1101/2023.05.17.541139v1)).
-The Supplementary Material of the manuscript is provided in this repository.
+The Supplementary Material of the manuscript is provided in this repository as *Supplementary_Material.pdf*.

 To execute this code: